nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004-03-28-MARS_OPPORTUNITY.md

 author: "NASA: Music to Wake Up By"
 type: MusicPlaylist
 date_modified: 2004-01-04:Sol 82
-songs: ["I Would Walk 500 Miles, by Less Than Jake"]
+songs: ["I Would Walk 500 Miles by Less Than Jake"]
+genres: []
 ---

 ----
 ### DATE: March 28, 2004
 ----
-✷ I Would Walk 500 Miles, by Less Than Jake
+✧ I Would Walk 500 Miles *by* Less Than Jake

 #### Comment:
 * originally by the Proclaimers